YassineFaidi/Area117/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+This project is open source and available under the [MIT License](LICENSE).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>